Isabella136/AmrPlusPlus_SNP/genes-issues.md

 <details>
   <summary><h3>MEG_4095</h3></summary>
-  Mutations listed in CARD that are not present in articles referenced:
+  <h4>Mutations listed in CARD that are not present in articles referenced:</h4>
   <ul>
     <li>C115S</li>
   </ul>